By Iris Stone

 New England is known for being saturated with top colleges and universities, and Massachusetts is no exception.
 It is home to some of the oldest, most prestigious institutions of higher education in the entire country, including powerhouses like Harvard University and the Massachusetts Institute of Technology.
 But just as important, Massachusetts supports a diverse array of smaller, liberal arts colleges - hidden gems, you might say.
 These schools treasure uniqueness, diversity, inclusion, and creativity as essential aspects of any life-changing education.
 Plus, Massachusetts' public school system holds its own amongst some of academia's most formidable giants, providing powerful research capabilities without the painful price tag.

-In order to give you the best sense of the “best value” schools in Massachusetts, we aimed to rank schools using a metric that would take into account both cost and quality.
-You can see the result below – a list of the 30 colleges and universities in the state that best utilize tuition dollars when educating their students.
+In order to give you the best sense of the "best value" schools in Massachusetts, we aimed to rank schools using a metric that would take into account both cost and quality.
+You can see the result below - a list of the 30 colleges and universities in the state that best utilize tuition dollars when educating their students.
+Looking to pursue an online education?
+Check out our ranking of the top affordable online colleges in Massachusetts">.

 Our Ranking Methodology: